-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 165901 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule # 4C-Performance Assessment and Evaluation Part 2: Process for Development of Performance Goals Describe the process to be implemented to develop the campus' performance goals.
-Include the groups participating in the development of the goals.
-Responses are limited to two pages, front side only, with a font size no smaller than 9 point (Arial or Verdana).
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 165901 County-District No. by telephone/e-mall/FAX on School Years 2010-2013 by of TEA.
+Tayas Title I Drievity Schools Cuant Amendment No. Schedul Schedul Texas Title I Priority Schools Grant e # 4C-Performance Assessment and Evaluation intions of the contact of the contact of Part 2: Process for Development uation (A) Describe the process to be implement in the development of the goals. ted to develop the campus' performance goals. front side only, with a font size no smaller than Include the groups participating - J } } by telephone/e-mall/FAX on